peacalm/peacalm.github.io/content/post/2024/lua-c-api-confusions.md

 2. Number is also string.
 3. String is also number if it is convertible to number.
 4. String is always not integer.
-5. `lua_tostring` implicitly convert number to string.
+5. `lua_tostring` will implicitly convert number to string.

 #### More to say